-In this regard, the National Development Council, as a permanent advisory body to the Government, reviewed the draft version of the 2024-2044 National Development Strategy and submitted it as a proposal to the Government of the Republic of North Macedonia for review and submission to the Assembly.
+In this regard, the National Development Council, as a permanent advisory body to the Government, reviewed the draft version of the 2024-2044 National Development Strategy and submitted it as a proposal to the Government of the Republic of North Macedonia to be reviewed and forwarded to the Assembly.
 The implementation of the Strategy is operationalized through a five-year program, which is adopted by the Assembly of the Republic of North Macedonia.